Why get vaccinated?

 Flu vaccination is recommended every year.
 Some children 6 months through 8 years of age might need two doses during one year.

 Flu viruses are always changing.
 Each year's flu vaccine is made to protect from viruses that are most likely to cause disease that year.
 LAIV protects against 4 different influenza viruses.
 Flu vaccine cannot prevent all cases of flu, but it is our best defense against the disease.

 It takes about 2 weeks for protection to develop after the vaccination, and protection lasts several months to a year.

 Some illnesses that are not caused by influenza virus are often mistaken for flu.
 Flu vaccine will not prevent these illnesses.
 It can only prevent influenza.

-LAIV may be given to people 2 through 49 years of age, who are not pregnant.
+LAIV may be given to people 2 through 49 years of age.
 It may safely be given at the same time as other vaccines.